ChiyuCC/sequence-breaking-ff6/README.md

     -   Land the Falcon, board it again, and you will once again get the Floating Continent rising cutscene
     -   Play through the Floating Continent, return to the airship, fly around a bit, return to the Floating Continent and die
 -   After getting a gameover, you will be aboard the Falcon just over the Opera House in the WoR
-    -   Because we never got to the end of the opera sequence, Setzer won't be reset, so it's safe to continue
+    -   Because our last save was prior to redoing the opera sequence, Setzer won't be reset, so it's safe to continue
-    -   Once again: the airship will disappear as soon as you land, so be careful!
+    -   The airship will disappear as soon as you land, so be careful!

 ![FF6](./screenshots/from-opera-house-to-wob-1.png)
 ![FF6](./screenshots/from-opera-house-to-wob-2.png)